 Frequently Asked Questions

-Why did you migrate your website from WordPress to Hygraph?
+Why did you migrate from WordPress to Hygraph?

-How did you approach the migration process from WordPress to Hygraph?
+What was the process for migrating content from WordPress to Hygraph?

 What improvements did you see after migrating to Hygraph?